BIGJRA/BIGJRA.github.io/rejuv.md

 Enter Route 4 from Akuwa Town.

 Head all the way to the entrance by Wispy Ruins.
-Surf up at the top of the mountain: you’ll find Teddy here, the eighth of the nine *lost kids* for the Lost Camp side quest.
+Surf up at the top of the mountain: you'll find Teddy here, the eighth of the nine *lost kids* for the Lost Camp side quest.
 There is also another den here!

 RIFT DEN 3 (\< 8 Badges): The common encounters in this second den are